Dilsv/fork-yeah/README.md

 ### CRUD Functionality

-Tick It handles data with full CRUD Functionality:
+Fork Yeah handles data with full CRUD Functionality:
 <br>
-- Create -  Users can create, an account, profile, tasks, comments, packs, contact messages and watch objects.
+- Create -  Users can create, an account, profile, recipes & favourites.
-- Read - Users can view the tasks, comments, packs of other users and also the profiles of these users.
+- Read - Users can view the instructions/descriptions and also the profiles of these users.
-- Update - Users can update their profile, password, posted tasks, packs and watch status of tasks via the interactive forms and buttons on the site.
+- Update - Users can update their profile, password, created recipes & favourited recipes.
-- Delete - Users can delete tasks, comments, packs and watch objects via the interactive buttons on the site.
+- Delete - Users can delete recipes via the interactive buttons on the site.

 ### Colours

-The colour scheme for this application was kept minimal with a monochromatic theme kept in mind.
+The colour scheme for this application was kept minimal with a fun and creative theme kept in mind.

 <details>
 <summary>Colours</summary>